-Choosing Good Passwords or Passphrases and Keeping Them Secure
+Strengthen Your Passwords or Passphrases and Keep Them Secure

-This article provides tips on how to choose good passwords or passphrases and keep them safe.
+This article provides tips for choosing strong passwords or passphrases and keep them safe.

-If you struggle with creating--and remembering--a complex password, an equally good option is to use a passphrase instead.
-Passphrases are simple sentences that use length instead of complexity to make them secure.
-Passphrases at the University of Chicago must be at least nineteen (19) characters.
-For more on passphrases, see the section contained in this article called "Choosing Good Passphrases."
+If you struggle to create and remember complex passwords, a passphrase is an equally secure option.
+Passphrases are simple sentences that are more secure due to their length rather than their complexity.
+Passphrases at the University of Chicago must be at least 19 characters long.
+For more on passphrases, refer to the Choose Strong Passphrases section in this article.

-Secure passwords at the University of Chicago must have at least twelve (12) characters and combine letters, numbers, and symbols.
+Secure passwords at the University of Chicago must have at least 12 characters and combine letters, numbers, and symbols.
 Choose passwords that are memorable, but not easily guessed.

-Below are some tips for choosing good passwords.
+Below are some tips for choosing strong passwords.

-Don’t use dictionary words or names in any form in passwords
+Do not use dictionary words or names in any form in passwords.

 Dictionary words are any common words, names, dates, or numbers.
-Don't assume that this is limited to English dictionaries: if you can find it in the dictionary of any language (even fictional ones, such as Klingon), don't use it!
+Don't assume that this is limited to English dictionaries: if you can find it in the dictionary of any language, even fictional ones like Klingon, don't use it!
 One standard method for cracking passwords is a brute force attack, in which the attacker tries possible passwords over and over again.
 They try passwords in all sorts of languages using dictionaries of common words and names.

-Don't use common misspellings of dictionary words either
+Do not use common misspellings of dictionary words either.

-Many of the dictionaries include both common misspellings and words with letters replaced with similar looking numbers (e.g. replacing “l” with “1”).
+Many of the dictionaries include both common misspellings and words with letters replaced with similar-looking numbers, for example, replacing E with 3).
 You should also avoid simply adding a numeral to the beginning or end of a word.

-Don't use the name of the computer or your account
+Do not use the name of the computer or your user account.

-Since these can be found out, these passwords can be very easy to guess.
+Since this kind of information can be easily discovered, these passwords can be very easy to guess.

 Obviously, if the password appears in a document such as this for the whole world to see, don't use it.